nodeca/nodeca/docs/brainstorm/server-modules.md

 and `after` filters for your methods, which are called prior and after method:

-*NOTICE* that filters in comparison to methods have only one argument regardles to the arguemtns of method itself.
+*NOTICE* that filters in comparison to methods have only one argument regardles to the argumetns of method itself.

 ``` javascript
 module.exports.list = function list(params, next) {